Morningstar, Inc. Code of Ethics

 United States 800 555 8316

-This Code of Ethics is reviewed on an annual basis by the board of directors of Morningstar.
-Questions regarding the interpretation or application of this Code of Ethics should be referred to the Legal department.
+This Code is reviewed on an annual basis by the board of directors of Morningstar.
+Questions regarding the interpretation or application of this Code should be referred to the Chief Legal Officer or Company Secretary.

-This Code of Ethics may be amended or modified only by the board of directors of Morningstar.
-A waiver of this Code for executive officers or directors may be made only by the board of directors of Morningstar or a board committee acting on behalf of the board of directors and will be promptly disclosed to the extent required by law.
-A waiver of this Code for all other employees may be made only by Morningstar’s Chief Legal Officer.
+This Code may be amended or modified only by the board of directors of Morningstar.
+A waiver of this Code for a principal executive officer, principal financial officer, principal accounting officer, or controller or directors may be made only by the board of directors of Morningstar or a board committee acting on behalf of the board of directors and will be promptly disclosed to the extent required by law.
+A waiver of this Code for all others may be made only by Morningstar’s Chief Legal Officer.

 Legal Notices Privacy Policy Regulatory Disclosures Global Contacts